BuildCircle/onboarding/workstation/windows10.md

 	• Rider -> used for .NET development
 	• WebStorm -> used for web development

-## Visual Studio Community Edition

-Visual Studio is the primary IDE for .NET development and is developed and maintained by Microsoft.
-The community edition is the full featured free version.
-[Download the latest version here](https://visualstudio.microsoft.com/vs/community/).

 ## .NET 6 SDK
 .NET is what you will use for C# development.
 [Download the latest version here](https://dotnet.microsoft.com/en-us/download).